micc83/cookie-notice-js/README.md

 And you will get a dismissable banner on the bottom of your pages showing a default cookie audit like the following:

 > We use cookies to make sure you can have the best experience on our website.
 If you continue to use this site we assume that you will be happy with it.

 Depending on the visitor browser language one of the preloaded translation will be shown.
-At the moment **CookieNoticeJS** supports *EN, IT, DE and FR*.
+At the moment **CookieNoticeJS** supports *EN, IT, DE, FR, OC and HU*.
 If you want to contribute with an extra language do not hesitate to open an issue or a PR.

-**CookieNoticeJS** has been succesfully tested on IE9+, Chrome, Firefox and Safari.
+**CookieNoticeJS** has been successfully tested on IE9+, Chrome, Firefox and Safari.

 ## Customize CookieNoticeJS